nagajyostna-eate/weather-test/README.md

 Installations :

 install java
-install all the required plugins if the browser does not open , here we are using Firefox
+install aplugin "geckodriver" if the browser does not open , here we are using Firefox and change the path in java file webHelper

 import bdd scripts and click omn run